gobbyo/kinetic-display/docs/assembly/actuatorassembly.md

 ### Wire Cutting and Soldering Steps

 1. **Cut Wires**: Cut 9 white and 9 black wires to 6cm for actuators labeled "C", "D", and "UC" (upper colon).
 Cut 21 white and 21 black wires to 4cm for the remaining actuators.
+Use a ruler for precise measurements.
    ![step1](../img/motor-wire/1-motor-wire.webp)
 1. **Strip Wires**: Strip 3mm of insulation from one end of each wire.
+Avoid nicking the wire strands.
    ![step2](../img/motor-wire/2-motor-wire.webp)
 1. **Prepare Terminals**: Position the motor with the shaft pointing away and terminals facing up.
-Heat the soldering iron to 350°C and tin each terminal.
+Heat the soldering iron to 350°C and tin each terminal with a small amount of solder.
    ![step3](../img/motor-wire/3-motor-wire.webp)
 1. **Solder Wires**: Solder the white wire to the left terminal and the black wire to the right terminal.
+Ensure the solder joints are clean and secure.
    ![step4](../img/motor-wire/4-motor-wire.webp)

+!!! tip
+    Use a helping hand tool to hold the motor steady while soldering.

 !!! note
     Label the black-wire side of the 6cm actuators ("C", "D", and "UC").
 No labels are needed for the 4cm actuators.